POST /convert/v1/fhirr4toomop

 are omitted from the final output.

-Rosetta uses v5.4 of the OMOP Common Data Model (CDM) specification, with a few exceptions described in Processing Notes.
+The Convert service uses v5.4 of the OMOP Common Data Model (CDM) specification, with a few exceptions described in Processing Notes.
+You can alternately request CDM v5.3 using the omopversion

 There are several nuances involved in converting data from FHIR to OMOP, discussed below.